devleaks/xpfdr/README.md

    as long as the data is available as a dataref.

  - `fdr_optional` is a list of data structure that are collected and reported.

+ - `commands` is a list of commands, the exection of any of these command in logged.
+   (This is an experimental feature.)

 ### Collected Data Structure